 Green beans are in season and at their very best right now.
 They’re delicious eaten plain or with a little butter, but it’s also good to dress them up a bit.
-These green beans with almonds & crème fraîche are very simple to make, but add an air of luxury to a meal.
+These green beans with almonds and crème fraîche are very simple to make, but add an air of luxury to any meal.

 Grow your own

 This is the first year, we’ve not had our own green beans for a very long time.
 Green beans, especially runner beans, are one of the easier crops to produce here in the UK.
 We normally grow a variety of different ones which fill up the freezer nicely and last us for several months.

 As I’ve probably mentioned more often than is good for me, the deer got into our plot last year and ate pretty much everything, so there’s very little we can actually grow now.
 Potatoes, garlic, kale and beetroot are all we’ve managed this year apart from some of CT’s weird and wonderfuls.
 Luckily, the oca seem to be fine.

 Other Recipes for Green Beans You Might Like

 - Chilli, green bean and potato salad via Tin and Thyme

 - Cypriot vegetable stew via Tin and Thyme

 - Fasulya with Dukkah roasted tofu via Tin and Thyme

 - Minted broad bean spread via Tin and Thyme